Breast Augmentation With Lift

 For women who are interested in increasing the volume of their breasts in addition to correcting a substantial amount of excess tissue and drooping, a breast augmentation with a lift – sometimes referred to as augmentation-mastopexy – may be an excellent option.
 A large number of patients that ultimately need an augmentation-mastopexy may not realize they were even considering augmentation in the first place.
 Many of these patients may have postpartum changes after childbirth that have caused breast sagging and volume loss.
 A mastopexy alone will lift the breasts, but sometimes a small implant in conjunction with the lift will improve the shape of the breast and give some “upper pole” fullness, which is something that a breast lift alone cannot typically achieve.
 With an augmentation-mastopexy, implants are used to expand and “fill out” the breasts while the breast lift tightens any residual skin and elevates the nipple-areolar complex over the breast mound.
 In many patients that have breast ptosis (droopiness of the breast), the areolae are enlarged and stretched out, as well.
 This areola shape and diameter is part of what gets “tightened”, lifted, and shaped better to improve the overall contour and appearance of the breast.

 This breast enhancement technique is a highly technical and specialized procedure, and when performed correctly, it can yield exceptional results for qualified patients.
-Dr. James F. Boynton has studied the augmentation-mastopexy procedure carefully, and despite its complexity, he is proud to have achieved an extremely low rate of complication throughout his years in practice.
+Dr. James F. Boynton, our board-certified plastic surgeon, has studied the augmentation-mastopexy procedure carefully, and despite its complexity, he is proud to have achieved an extremely low rate of complication throughout his years in practice.
 He has even presented on this exact operation to the Texas Society of Plastic Surgeons.

 Ultimately, through careful judgment and precise surgical technique, Dr. Boynton can combine a mastopexy with implants to help you achieve lifted, fuller breasts and a more youthful overall appearance.